timescale/docs/self-hosted/install/installation-cloud-image.md

 </Procedure>

-You can check that the TimescaleDB extension is installed by using the `\dx` command at the command prompt.
+You can check that the Timescale extension is installed by using the `\dx` command at the command prompt.
 It looks like this:

 ```sql